- BSX Insight

 Picking between training wheels or tricycles basically comes down to personal preference or what you had as a kid; no one is better than the other.

-How To Brake With The Front Brake?
+How To Brake Your Bike?

 However, your brake must be used!
 In many cases, it is crucial.
 In most cases, your rear brake can be used, but your brake should also be used in emergencies.